LeBaron Russell Briggs: Personal life

 Briggs died on April 24, 1934, in Milwaukee, Wisconsin, at the home of his daughter Lucia.
 He was buried at Oak Grove Cemetery in Plymouth, Massachusetts, where he had a summer home.

 Legacy

-Briggs was also a trustee of Middlesex School, where the LeBaron Briggs House dormitory is named for him, as well as Briggs Hall at Harvard's Cabot House.
+Briggs was also a trustee of Middlesex School, where the LeBaron Briggs House dormitory is named for him, as is Briggs Hall at Harvard's Cabot House.
 He received honorary degrees from Harvard, Yale, Western Reserve University and Lafayette University.

 His nautical namesake, the liberty ship LeBaron Russell Briggs, was scuttled with its cargo of nerve gas on August 18, 1970, as the last installment of a project in which the United States disposed of much of its stockpile by dumping it at sea.